 Gimlet Media and The Ringer agreed on a three-year union employment contract with Spotify, marking a historic moment for both the tech giant and the podcasting industry.
 The contracts cover diversity at the company, salary bases, annual raises, and titles.
 It’s a big step — not just for unionization in podcasting, but also for the tech industry overall, which has been slow to take up unionization and faced union-busting tactics when they do.

 The Writers Guild of America, East, which represents Gimlet and The Ringer, publicized the contract details today.
-(Disclosure: Vox Media’s editorial staff, which includes The Verge, is also unionized with WGAE.)
+(Disclosure: The Verge’s editorial staff is also unionized with the Writers Guild of America, East.)

 Salary minimums begin at $57,000 plus overtime for The Ringer staff and $73,000 for Gimlet Media associate producers.
 All union members are guaranteed at least a 2 percent annual increase, and if they’re laid off, they’ll receive at least 11 weeks of severance.
 Management also guarantees that at least 50 percent of candidates for open unit positions after the phone interview stage will be from underrepresented backgrounds, including BIPOC, LGBTQ+, people with disabilities, and military veterans.
 Contractors also must either be offered a full-time job after 10 months, or the companies must let them know 30 days in advance that they will not be brought on full-time.